 Not staying in Low Power Mode

 Having said that, Low Power Mode is at your disposal 24/7.
 But when you start charging your phone when it's in Low Power Mode, it will automatically turn it off when battery is charged to 80%.
-You don't have to let your iPhone call the shots, stay in Low Power Mode for as long as you like.
+You don't have to let your iPhone call the shots, and can stay in Low Power Mode for as long as you like.

 Do this instead: When that Low Power Mode Turned Off notification shows up on your lockscreen, just swipe to the left to hit Enable Again.
 So you don't have to remember to enable Low Power Mode later.